-We teach the children a wide variety of vocabulary including how to understand and respond to classroom commands, short statements and questions; following this, they learn to ask and answer questions, so that they can engage in short conversations.
+We teach the children how to understand and respond to classroom commands, short statements and questions; following this, they learn to ask and answer questions, so that they can engage in short conversations.
 Children are also able to record the language accurately, with a focus on spelling and grammar, so that short written pieces are accomplished.
 Simple translation is also undertaken along with a number of other practical activities and utilisation of the Rigolo programme.